happyfool1/PeakHoldemEvaluator/README.md

 To help us in our mission, we've been using ChatGPT as an assistant, providing ideas for flop characterization and guiding hand play based on analysis.

 The GUI tool will also boost your gaming experience.
 It's a fantastic experimental platform where you can select or randomize hole and board cards for in-depth analysis.
-Whether you want to play and analyse one hand or several, GUI provides the flexibility you need.
+Whether you want to play and analyze one hand or several, GUI provides the flexibility you need.

 GUIEditRanges offers another level of strategy refinement.
 Simulating 6-player preflop play, it uses hand ranges to determine play strategies based on position and betting sequence.
 You can adjust these ranges to suit your style or strategy, offering you greater control over your game.

 Additionally, keep an eye out for our upcoming project, PeakHoldemHandHistory, soon to be launched on GitHub.
 It offers detailed analysis of over 10 million PokerStars 6-max no limit $1/$ hand history files, delivering insights and strategic considerations that no other application currently provides.
-The information derived from this tool will feed into your gameplay, guiding your decisions based on real-world data.
+The information derived from this tool will feed into your game play, guiding your decisions based on real-world data.

 Join us on this journey of poker mastery as we strive to provide you with the best analytical tools and strategic advice.
 Be prepared for some surprises along the way as we discover new insights into the game's dynamics.
 Stay tuned for our upcoming updates, and in the meantime, happy gaming!

 We are sharing our advanced poker analysis project code on GitHub for everyone to freely utilize.
 However, if you decide to use it in your own project, kindly remember to give due credit.

 This project is all about in-depth analysis of thousands, even millions, of simulated poker hands.
 By employing a Monte Carlo methodology, we can dive into the intricacies of a 6-max no-limit Hold'em game.
 Our main focus is to devise ways to categorize a flop, for example, using the High-Medium-Low (HML) method, resulting in only 10 flop types.
 For every hand run, we collate detailed data on draws, made hands, and other aspects for post-run analysis, covering every stage including the showdown.
+For the Turn 15 Flop types and for the River 21 Flop types.

+For completeness, we also have analysis of Wet / Dry / Neutral.
+Our algorithm is complex and we think pretty darn accurate.

+There are 1755 unique flops.
+We developed code to generate these flops and the converse to take any flop and determine which of the 1755 flops it corresponds to.
+There are:
+13 	sets, 156 pairs suited,	156 pairs offsuit, 286 suited, 286 offsuit,	286 2 suited low, 286 2 suited high,
+286 2 suited high,and 286 suited high and low.
+See the Class Flop1755Methods for more information.
+We use 9 groupings as a flop index.

+Another index is constructed using 	Suitedness, Connectivity, Big cards, and Paired flop characteristics.
+From this we develop 16 flop indexes.
+Looks very promising.
+I'll be experimenting with variations of this.
+Another algorithm that can be applied relatively easy in a real game.

 Please note that this project is constantly evolving as we persistently experiment to find the most informative ways to characterize a flop, thus guiding you to play your hand most effectively.
 Whether it's a scenario that leads to a high percentage of made hands, strong draws, or instances where the made hand becomes the winning hand at showdown, we're uncovering it all.
 Refer to the GUIAnalyzeMany Class for more insights.